84 Need-Based Scholarships for College (2026 - 2027)

 What Are Need-Based Grants?

-• Federal Pell Grant and FSEOG: Federal programs supporting students with financial need.
+• Federal Pell Grant and FSEOG: Core federal grants for students with financial need.

-• Cal Grant (California): State-funded aid for low-income students attending college in California.
+• Cal Grant (California): Offers tuition assistance to low-income students attending approved institutions in California.

-• New York State Tuition Assistance Program (TAP): Provides grants to eligible New York residents attending approved institutions.
+• New York State Tuition Assistance Program (TAP): Provides grant funding to New York residents enrolled in approved colleges.

 Which Universities Offer Need-Based Scholarships?

-Many leading universities in the U.S. offer generous need-based scholarships that meet full demonstrated financial need for admitted students.
+Many of the top universities in the U.S. offer generous need-based scholarships that meet full demonstrated financial need for admitted students.
+These institutions often have substantial endowments that allow them to provide extensive financial support to ensure access regardless of a student’s economic background.
 Examples include:

-• Yale University: Provides need-based financial aid to domestic and international students.
+• Yale University: Offers comprehensive need-based aid to domestic and international students.

-These universities ensure that financial barriers do not prevent talented students from pursuing a degree.
+These universities help ensure that financial barriers do not prevent talented students from attending top-tier institutions.

 Compare Top Need-Based Scholarships (Scholarship FastFind™)